 With songs, oral histories, maps, and over 80 archival illustrations, here is the story of how one product allows us to see the grand currents of world history in new ways.

 Find my recommended list of books on slavery helpful?
-Be sure to visit out my other reading book lists focused on the African American experience, including:
+Find more reading book lists focused on the African American experience on Mommy Evolution.

 Welcome to our third annual blog hop on Martin Luther King Day for Kids!
 Find great ideas for commemorating MLK Day with kids and don’t miss our series from last year and 2015!
 For even more, be sure to follow our Black History Pinterest board!